 This website will serve as your outlet for information on the Fort Hancock 21st Century Advisory Committee.
-The Committee, appointed by the Secretary of the Interior, will make recommendations to the National Park Service on the adaptive reuse of buildings within the Fort Hancock Historic District, located within the Sandy Hook Unit of Gateway National Recreation Area.
-Here you will find critical documents, background material, meeting minutes and other useful information concerning the Fort Hancock Historic District.
+The Committee, appointed by the Secretary of the Interior, will make recommendations to the National Park Service on the adaptive reuse of buildings within the Fort Hancock and Sandy Hook Proving Ground National Historic Landmark, located in Gateway National Recreation Area's Sandy Hook Unit.
+Here you will find critical documents, background material, meeting minutes and other useful information concerning property at Fort Hancock.
+All meetings are open to the public, with public comments taken at 1 pm.

 The FACA law, passed by Congress in 1972, governs the operations of the Fort Hancock 21st Century Advisory Committee (Committee).